BitCannaGlobal/bcna/devnets/devnet-5/README.md

 >
 > If StateSync script fails you need also to delete the downloaded binary `rm ./bcnad`

+> IMPORTANT NOTE 2: We were running DEVNET-5 and decided to reset to Genesis height 0 for our convenience.
+If you was participating please download the new genesis and replace the old.
+Also replace the binary `v2.0.1-rc2` by `v1.5.3` before proceed.

 ## Target of this DevNet.
 We created a new testnet that follows the exact upgrade cycle as the current Mainnet.
-In this devnet the participants can join the chain from version v.2.0.1-rc codename `wakeandbake`, using our statesync script.
-We will prepare to upgrade to the newest version of the software, v2.0.1-rc3 codename `wakeandbakev46.7`, which includes the last improvements and bug fixing at Cosmos SDK and Tendermint.

 ### We are going to work in three new testnets:
 * `bitcanna-dev-5`